03.12.2018

 Kostas

-In this blog, I’ll explain why you should consider reducing the length and complexity of your URLs to optimize your website in line with SEO best practices.
+In this blog, I’ll explain why you should consider reducing the length and complexity of your URLs to optimise your website in line with SEO best practices.

 Google wants a search engine-friendly URL